Privacy

 • PSNI

 At this level we provide a vast range of services that capture and process some form of personal data.
-Each service is listed giving details what we use, why we use it, how it is stored and disposed of.
+Each service is listed giving details on what we use, why we use it, and how it is stored and disposed of.

 General Public

 GBNI does not store or capture any personal information on users with general public access.
-However, when you visit and navigate around our website we collect statistical information relating to site usage through Google Analytics.
+However, when you visit and navigate around our website, we collect statistical information relating to site usage through Google Analytics.
 This information does not include any personally identifiable information.

 There are a number of areas within the site, which may ask for some personal data to allow access to use those areas of the site.
-The data collected will be held for the sole purpose of GBNI and will not be distributed to any third party organisations.
+The data collected will be held for the sole purpose of GBNI and will not be distributed to any third-party organisations.

-Online shop
+Online Shop

 Online Booking

-There are currently three levels of access:
+There are four levels of access:

 The Captain/Correspondent can opt into our GBNI email address that can be allocated to each GB company to increase online security.

-GBNI is part funded by external bodies who may ask us to provide them with information relating to the work we do and at times we may be required to pass on statistical information provided on the paper/electronic Annual Return regarding our membership and activities that are funded by them.
+GBNI is partly funded by external bodies who may ask us to provide them with information relating to the work we do and at times we may be required to pass on statistical information provided on the paper/electronic Annual Return regarding our membership and activities that are funded by them.

 Bulk Text Messaging Service